BK1031/VC-DECA-flutter/README.md

 ## Getting Started

 You will need to have [Flutter](https://flutter.io) and Dart installed in order to build the repository.
-You can check out the installation instructions below.

 ## Building the App